 Whenever possible, the cosmetic surgeon will try to perform what is called a “closed rhinoplasty,” meaning that the incisions made are isolated to the inside of the nose, leaving no visible scarring.
 When this is not possible, an additional small incision will be made underneath the tip of the nose in an “open rhinoplasty.”
 For revision surgery, an open rhinoplasty may be necessary to allow for fuller access to the nose’s underlying structure.
 Once the incisions have been made, the skin will be lifted to reach the bones and cartilage underneath, which may then be altered, rearranged, or removed.
 In cases where the original, or “primary” rhinoplasty involved the removal of too much tissue, the surgeon may harvest cartilage, bone, or fascia from the nasal septum, ear, temple region, or rib to then use in the reconstruction of the nose.

-Patients who are coming in for a revision rhinoplasty have already suffered the experience of undergoing cosmetic surgery only to be horribly disappointed by the results.
+Dr. Jeremy White in Miami sees patients who are coming in for a revision rhinoplasty that have already suffered the experience of undergoing cosmetic surgery only to be horribly disappointed by the results.
 This can happen due to mistakes made by an inexperienced surgeon, unrealistic expectations set by the doctor, poor healing or postoperative complications, or some combination of these factors.
 For this reason, it is of the utmost importance that the patient and surgeon have an open understanding about what kind of results can be expected.
 Patients going in for a revision rhinoplasty should be aware that the extent of damage done by the previous surgery may limit what can be achieved aesthetically.

 Your new life starts here